-The new mum might appreciate a subscription to a magazine such as Mother & Baby or Practical Parenting – or any other of her favourite glossies for that matter whether it relates to cookery or lifestyle – to relax and enjoy during her snippets of free-time.
+The new mum might appreciate a subscription to a magazine such as Mother & Baby or Mindful Parenting – or any other of her favourite glossies for that matter whether it relates to cookery or lifestyle – to relax and enjoy during her snippets of free-time.
 Alternatively, you could gift her a parenting book or a journal in which she can record her insights and experiences as she progresses along her motherhood journey.
 There are many one-line/day journals out there for when she’s short on time but would enjoy looking back on a record of this unique time in her life when things become a little less hectic.

 9. Survival kit